sharpred/deepHas/README.md

 ### dh.has(obj, 'some.nested.property')

 Returns true or false if 'some.nested.property' exists or not.
-In the above example returns true.

 ### dh.get(obj, 'some.nested.property')

 Returns the value or undefined if it does not exist.

-In the above example returns "your value here"
+### dh.set(obj, 'some.nested.newproperty', "your value here")

+Adds a new property or object.